justinlhudson/SmartThings/README.md

 # SmartThings
 SmartThings Development

+## SevereWeatherAlert

+Alarm, text, and push notification on changes in weather alert(s).
+Allows filtering for ignore list of alert(s) as well as alarm auto shut off.

+## DeviceEndpoints

+Web Service application endpoint for switches as starting point.

+Note: Was being developed for Amazon Echo but now is supported.

+### smartThings.js

+Example code for reaching endpoint.

+### token.js

+Example code for retrieving token for access into endpoint.

 ## AlarmResetter

 Resets alarm if active in reset period with delay period before arming again.
 Uses Virtual Presence to disable and enable mode changes.